Pravez/ColoringWorld/ROADMAP.md

 * teleporters in the level (Alexis)
 * slippery zones (Paul)
 * zones that grip the character to the floor (Paul)
-* zones in the level which have special effect on the character when a color is activated or something else, by default (when blue is activated, the gravity is reversed, …)

 ## Version 0.3 - Enemies
 * enemy who kill the character